A General Approach for Determining Applicability Domain of Machine Learning Models: Methods

 \subsubsection{Steel Strength Data Set}

-Data of steel strengths were acquired from Ref.~\cite{citrination_steel} and our \gls{y} is yield strength.
+Data of steel strengths were acquired from Ref.~\cite{citrination_steel} and our $y$ is yield strength.
 The total number of cases is 312.
 These alloys are majority $Fe$ with the minimum (maximum) percent of $Fe$ being 62\% (86\%).
 The minimum (maximum) number of alloying components is 10 (13).
-Similar to our \gls{fluence} data, we create an \gls{id} set of cases by following the same elemental perturbation method.
-The same cases of \gls{od} materials from Table~\ref{chemical_gt_steel_fluence} were used as \gls{od}.
-The \gls{od} alloys either have majority $Cu$, $Fe$, or $Al$, or, if they have majority $Fe$, then the $Fe$ percent is generally outside the range of our Original data (i.e., either $Fe$ alloying percent is less or greater than the $Fe$ percent in Ref.~\cite{citrination_steel}).
-Furthermore, the minimum number of alloying components of 10 for \gls{id} alloys is much greater than the maximum of 5 for \gls{od} alloys.
-Similar to our study of the \gls{diffusion} data set, we used \gls{mastml} to generate elemental features \cite{Jacobs2020}.
-However, we have the percent composition of constituent elements, so we included the weighted averages of properties based on elemental fractions.
-Application of the same feature selection method as used on the \gls{diffusion} data yielded 15 final features (\gls{X}).
-We refer to data in this section as ``\gls{strength}''.
+Similar to our Fluence data, we create an $ID$ set of cases by following the same elemental perturbation method.
+The same cases of $OD$ materials from Table~\ref{chemical_gt} were used as $OD$.
+The $OD$ alloys either have majority $Cu$, $Fe$, or $Al$, or, if they have majority $Fe$, then the $Fe$ percent is generally outside the range of our Original data (i.e., either $Fe$ alloying percent is less or greater than the $Fe$ percent in Ref.~\cite{citrination_steel}).
+Furthermore, the minimum number of alloying components of 10 for $ID$ alloys is much greater than the maximum of 5 for $OD$ alloys.
+Our designation of $OD$ materials follows a similar convention as in the previous Fluence Data Set section.
+Similar to our study of the Diffusion data set, we used MAST-ML to generate elemental features \supercite{Jacobs2020}.
+However, we have the percent composition of constituent elements, so we included the weighted averages of properties based on elemental fractions (i.e., taking the properties for each pure element and combining them with weights equal to element fractions).
+Because these features are based on elemental fractions, the features or material properties generated for each material in the Perturbed Original set will be different than the features from the Original set (i.e., the fractions are different so their features will differ).
+Application of the same feature selection method as used on the Diffusion data yielded 15 final features ($X$).
+We refer to data in this section as ``Steel Strength''.